Where: Columbia & Addison

 7:30 - 10 am

-Join us for a trip to the barrens of Washington County in search of nesting Upland Sandpipers and Vesper Sparrows.
+Join us for this trip to the barrens of Washington County in search of nesting Upland Sandpiper and Vesper Sparrow.
 These large, sandy plains were created by retreating glaciers and are ideal for cultivating low-bush blueberries, a major agricultural crop in this part of the state.
-We’ll be on the look out for additional species that prefer these open and shrubby habitats including Palm Warbler, Lincoln’s and Savannah Sparrow, Eastern Meadowlark, and Northern Harrier, to name a few.
+We’ll be on the lookout for additional species that prefer these open and shrubby habitats, including Palm Warbler, Lincoln’s and Savannah Sparrows, Eastern Meadowlark, and Northern Harrier.

 While we’re in the area, we’ll swing by Addison Marsh to look for migrating shorebirds and waterfowl such as Blackbellied Plover, Red Knot, and Greenwinged Teal.
 This large salt marsh attracts a variety of waders and dabblers, and offers good viewing opportunities from dry ground.